Addis Ababa Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Cost: Approximately USD $52 for 30-day single entry tourist visa; USD $72 for 90-day single entry tourist visa (fees subject to change)
+Cost: USD $52 for 30-day single entry; USD $72 for 90-day single entry (includes processing fees)

 Arrival Process